-Your Bailey Motorhome is fitted with Michelin Agilis Camping tyres.
+Your Bailey motorhome is fitted with Michelin Agilis Camping tyres.
 These tyres are designed to run at 80 Psi on the rear axle for all loads when used in a single fitment.
 The front tyre pressure can be set depending on the maximum in service vehicle loads.
 The correct cold tyre pressure for your vehicle is labelled on the inside of the passenger door frame.
 The tyres are 215/70 R15 CP 109Q.

-number and the production number of your motorhome and store it safely at home.

-The chassis number is a 17 digit number this can be found:
+Chassis Number: Record both the chassis number and the production number of your motorhome and store them safely at home.
+The chassis number is a 17-digit number which can be found: